Trav1slaflame/NUS-ME5001-Project_Robot-Grasp-Detection--Fully-Convolutional-Networks/README.md

 # **Training**

-Training is done by the `train.py` script.
-Some of the parameters that need to be adjusted during the training process have been sorted into script `opts.py`.
-You can directly change the value of each corresponding parameter in script `opts.py`.
+Training is done by the `train_ggcnn.py` script.
+Some of the parameters that need to be adjusted during the training process have been sorted into script `train_ggcnn.py`.
+You can directly change the value of each corresponding parameter in script `train_ggcnn.py`.

+In script `cornell_data.py` (starting from line 31) and script `image.py` (starting from line 206), keep the code for training and comment the code for testing.

 Some basic examples: